NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 > Finished chain.
 The NVIDIA GeForce RTX 4090 has 8704 CUDA cores.
-The previous answer is prone to hallucination and may not be accurate.
+The previous answer is prone to false or speculative claims and may not be accurate.
 Please double check the answer using additional sources.
 ```

 Again taking a look at the detailed output log, we see that the LLM produced several different numbers when prompted multiple times with our user query.
 This is a strong indication that the answer is being hallucinated and so the bot detects this and responds appropriately.